Some of the links in this post may be affiliate links.

 That being said, Calathea can be prone to spider mites and misting can actually help deter spider mites (since spider mites like very dry conditions).
 There is one benefit to misting!

 However don’t expect misting to increase your humidity.
 There are better ways.
 If you do have a spider mite infestation, read my blog post on Spider Mites: 3 Things You Can Do to Stop Them.

-Back to humidity.
-One great way to increase humidity for your Calatheas and other plants is to simply get a humidifier.
-I honestly only run mine in the winter time when our indoor air is super dry.
+One great way to achieve high humidity for your Calatheas and other plants is to simply get a humidifier.
+I honestly only run mine in the winter months when our indoor air is super dry.

 My absolute favorite humidifier, and the one that I personally use is the Levoit Humidifier.
 It honestly is the best one I’ve used and I’ve used a lot.

 It will cost a little more but is well worth it.
 It has many features including cool and warm mist, and is quiet and very effective.
 Not to mention, it is built very well and will last you much longer if you take care of it!